Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 **Stack overflow**<br>
 when pushing data to a stack, if there is no more allocated memory, it will raise a buffer overflow, called stack overflow, meaning no more space<br>
 **Stack underflow**<br>
-when popping data from stack, if it is already empty and nothing to pop, stack underflow error is returned<br>
+when popping data from stack, if it is already empty and nothing to pop, stack underflow error is returned<br><br>

+One example use is in **recursion**
+- it uses a call stack, adding frames to the stack every recursive pass
+- once it reaches a base case, it then unwinds down the stack again